 If a student's application for admission to UWF is approved, an official letter of admission will be sent by the Graduate School.
 Admission is for a specific semester only.
 If the student is unable to enroll for the semester indicated on the letter of admission, the Graduate School should be informed immediately.
-Under no circumstances should an applicant make departure plans for Pensacola until official approval has been given by the Graduate School and the student has received the Form I-20 or DS-2019 from the International Student Advisor (see section on passports and visas).
+Under no circumstances should an applicant make departure plans for Pensacola until official approval has been given by the Graduate School and the student has received the Form I-20 from the International Student Office (see section on passports and visas).
 Students who come to the campus without first receiving an official notice of acceptance do so at their own risk.
 The student's presence on the campus will not influence the decision on an application for admission.

 Students meeting all admission requirements of the University will be mailed a "Certificate of Eligibility" by the International Student Office.
-Students possessing a valid Form I-20 or DS-2019 will be considered for a student visa (F-1 or J-1) by presenting it and the following documents to the nearest U.S. Embassy or Consulate:
+Students possessing a valid Form I-20 will be considered for a F-1) by presenting it and the following documents to the nearest U.S. Embassy or Consulate:

 The student visa is stamped on a page in the passport.

 Prospective students should familiarize themselves with the current regulations of their own governments, as many restrict the purchase of U.S. dollars.
 Students should arrive with ample funds in U.S. dollars or in a credit card which is authorized to be used in the U.S. International wire transfer service to UWF is also available.